In yoga, the Vajrasana pose is a simple sitting position. Vajra is a Sanskrit word that means thunderbolt or diamond.

 Practicing this pose helps align the spine and improve the overall body posture.

-Yoga poses that relax the nervous system are excellent for reducing stress and anxiety.
+Yoga poses that relax the nervous system are excellent for overthinking problems and promote a stress and anxiety-free environment.

 A person with blood circulation issues can benefit from sitting in this position because it increases blood flow levels in the pelvis and legs.